kiarazhu/Stopwatch/README.md

 FREQ: Number of compare matches per second (1000 / 10 = 100).

+We can now evaluate OCR1A as follows:

 $OCR1A = 8 000 000 / (8 * 100) - 1 = 1000 - 1 = 9999$

 $OCR1A = 9999$

 ### Timer/Counter 1 Control Register A

+The bits of TCCR1A are shown below:

 <img width="650" alt="TCCR1A" src="https://github.com/user-attachments/assets/749fbcc0-3127-45d2-afd8-a18c5d0b0eee" />

 <img width="650" alt="COM" src="https://github.com/user-attachments/assets/65b7e185-bdd6-4ee6-865b-c8f01ca92fc4" />

-Our desired Compare Output Mode (non-PWM) is Clear on Compare Match, so we will be setting COM1A1 to 1.
+Our desired Compare Output Mode (non-PWM) is Clear on Compare Match on OC1A, so we will be setting COM1A1 to 1.

 ### Timer/Counter 1 Control Register B
 <img width="650" alt="TCCR1B" src="https://github.com/user-attachments/assets/1e6a0605-6695-4424-86b0-5183d6fa3f30" />